Not sure if you should repair or replace your old HVAC (heating, ventilation and air conditioning) system — take the quiz!

 Why This is Important

-Air conditioners that are older (10 years of age and up) use R-22 as the refrigerant.
+If your air conditioner is over ten and use R-22 as the refrigerant.
 The price of R-22 is skyrocketing resulting in significantly higher repair bills.
 In 1987, the EPA ordered the phasing out of certain ozone-depleting refrigerants and R-22 —the refrigerant used by older AC systems.
 Being that we are now in the last few years of R-22 being completely phased out—the cost has gone through the roof!

 R-410A is now the accepted refrigerant and the Environmental Protection Agency is recommending that any older existing air conditioners requiring a refrigerant repair be considered for replacement.